 Shop ONLY discount.

 I love our discount grocers.
-I don’t go food shopping anywhere else.
+My family doesn’t go food shopping anywhere else.
 Canned goods are between $.25-.50 for brand names, organic veggies 2 for $1 (or less!), and almost anything else you could buy at the grocery store, you can get for almost nothing at a discount grocer.
-If you Google “discount grocer” in your area, hopefully you’ll find some to try out.
-This is the only way that I can afford my $50 a week grocery budget!
+If you Google “discount grocer” in your area, hopefully, you’ll find some to try out.
+This is the only way that I can afford my $75 a week grocery budget!

 Second-hand stores and thrift stores aren’t just for clothes, either.
 There are even scratch and dent stores for appliances that give you a deep discount just for a scratch that you can’t even see!